SenseNet/docs.sensenet.com/content/concepts/overview-of-snaas.md

 In practice this means that sensenet gives you everything you need to build a content based custom solution satisfying a wide variety of business needs.

 # How can you do it?

 You have the freedom to choose the database, framework, technology and programming language you prefer to build your solution, at all level of the application development, whether your project is a web, desktop or mobile development.

-# What is "sensenet as a service"?

 It is possible to install sensenet in your own environment or with SNaaS (sensenet as a service) you can get access to a sensenet instance, this means all your content and data are stored securely by us saving you from all maintenance related tasks and installation, ensuring easy onboarding, updates and patches.

+# How does SNaaS work?

 ![How does SNaaS work?](https://www.sensenet.com/try-it/images/Web%201920%20%E2%80%93%201.png)